kernie66/homebridge-telldus-too/README.md

 The following Telldus types of devices are supported:

 * On/off switches.
-Appears as switches in Homekit.
+Appears as switches in Homekit, unless the `lightbulb` parameter is set.
 This differs from the original [homebridge-telldus][10] plug-in, where they appear as lights.
 * Dimmers.
 Not very useful anymore, with low-power lights that doesn't seem to work very well with the dimmer.
 Can be used as a normal on/off switch at 100% brightness.
 Appears as lights in Homekit, to be able to set the brightness.
 * Bell switches.
 These have different behaviour depending on what it is in Telldus.
 A doorbell will trigger the doorbell action in Telldus when activated.
 A chime will play the configured sound when activated.
 Maybe not that useful, but they are there if you find a use for them.
 * Temperature and combined temperature/humidity sensors.
 These also generate history in Eve, so you can keep track of e.g. the temperature in the fridge over time.